denoland/manual/basics/permissions.md

 > Note for Windows users: environment variables are case insensitive on Windows,
 > so Deno also matches them case insensitively (on Windows only).

-You can restrict certain env vars to never be accessible by using `--deny-env`
+You can restrict certain env vars to never be accessible by using the `--deny-env`
 flag:

 ```shell